stefan-zh/listcerts.com/README.md

 ### Back end

 - The back end is written in [Go](https://golang.org/).
 It is executed by an AWS Lambda function.
+- To build it, run `GOOS=linux GOARCH=amd64 go build -o main .`
+- To upload it to AWS Lambda, compress the `main` file to `.zip` archive and upload it.

 ### Hosting